 The difference between this model and the others is that everything happens at the same time: presentations, Q&A, discussion of assignments, etc. This model takes real commitment from you and your students.

 You can run longer live sessions than you could if you had pre-recorded videos.
 Also, instead of an LMS, you'll often see email, Facebook or Slack used to communicate with students in this model.

 The value here is direct access to you and more structure for students who struggle with self-paced courses.
 Of course, you can still make recordings available for students who miss sessions but they won’t benefit as much.
 In fact, I’d argue you should only allow students to miss one session with this model.

 Real World Example

 Philip Morgan’s program is an excellent example of a live bootcamp.
 For several weeks, he and his students meet for 3 hours each session for a lesson, assignment review and discussion.
 Philip gives out homework and even offers multiple class sessions to fit his student's schedules.

 Each of these models has one thing in common: you.
 They each offer different degrees of access to you.
 That means it’ll require more time on your part.
 However, if engagement, learner success and completion rates are your motivation, the added structure will be worth it in the long run.
 At the end of the day, the most important thing to remember is there's no one way to teach your course.

-Click the image below to join the VIP waitlist and get advance notice before the Bootcamp goes live.
+Click the image below to join the VIP waitlist and get advance notice before the course goes live.